Hipo/backend-challenges/pubsub/README.md

   * receive messages from publishers and send to appropriate subscribers

 When a client disconnects from the broker all of its subscriptions are lost.
 If it reconnects it must subscribe again.
 The client does not receive any messages that were sent on a channel before it subscribed.

+See [Protocol](protocol.md) for details of the command and message format.